freebsd/freebsd-quarterly/2020q2/FreshPorts.md

 * provides example dependency line. e.g. p5-XML-RSS>0:textproc/p5-XML-RSS
 * list of dependencies for a port
 * list of ports depending upon this port
-* Default configuration options
+* see default configuration options
 * what packages install a given file (e.g. bin/unzip)
-* what ports does this person maintain?
+* find out what ports a person maintains
-* which Makefiles contain a reference to bunzip?
+* find Makefiles which contain references to bunzip
 * search results can be plain-text consisting of a list of foo/bar ports
-* The Maximum Effort checkbox on the search page does nothing.
+* the Maximum Effort checkbox on the search page does nothing
-* Committers can be notified of sanity test failures after the commit
+* committers can be notified of sanity test failures after the commit
-* Find a commit, any commit, based on SVN revision number, e.g. : https://www.freshports.org/commit.php?revision=352332
+* find a commit, any commit, based on SVN revision number, e.g. : https://www.freshports.org/commit.php?revision=352332

 ### Javascript help wanted ###